-CIS is committed to helping pupils for whom English is not a first language, in order that they can make the most of their time at the school, both inside and outside the classroom.
-Our English as an Additional Language (EAL) programme allows pupils to rigorously acquire the skills they need to communicate effectively in English.
+CIS is committed to helping students whose first language is not English, to enable them to make the most of their time at school, both inside and outside the classroom.
+Our English as an Additional Language (EAL) programme allows students to rigorously acquire the skills they require to communicate effectively in English.

-The aim of these lessons is to allow pupils to develop their reading, writing, listening, speaking and study skills to levels which enable them to communicate more confidently, participate fully in class and succeed within the mainstream curriculum.
-Support is also given for homework and class assessments across the different subject areas (specifically for history, science and geography – the most language-based subjects) along with assistance in preparation for tests and exams.
+The aim of these lessons is for students to develop their reading, writing, listening, speaking and study skills to levels which enable them to communicate more confidently, participate fully in class and succeed within the mainstream curriculum.
+Support is also given for homework and class assessments across the different subject areas (specifically for history, science and geography – the most language-based subjects) along with assistance in preparation for tests and examinations.

-We are always hugely impressed with the outstanding progress our children make in a short time.
+We are always hugely impressed with the outstanding improvement our children make in a short time.